DEATH-IN-SERVICE BENEFITS

 Important points to note on your death benefits

-- Should the cost of the insured benefits provided for Fund members increase to more than the State’s 4,8% contributions towards the insured benefits, the level of the Insured Death Benefit may be reduced from the current level of 5 times annual pensionable salaries.
+• Should the cost of the insured benefits provided for Fund members increase to more than the State’s 4,8% contributions towards the insured benefits, the level of the Insured Death Benefit may be reduced from the current level (as was done with effect from 1 January 2023).

 Insurance restrictions